Puma Attacks, Kills Leashed Chihuahua in Hollywood Hills - ExBulletin

 The agency noted that the attack happened after sunset, when big cats are most active, and cougars are “opportunistic hunters”.
 P-22 still actively hunts deer, coyotes and other prey more typical of cougars, they added.

-“There is no evidence that hunting pets is linked to an increased risk of attack on a person, either in cougars or other urban carnivores such as coyotes,” the report said. service in a statement emailed to CNN.
+“There is no evidence that domestic animal hunting is linked to an increased risk of attack on a person, either in cougars or other urban carnivores such as coyotes,” the service said. in a statement emailed to CNN.
 “Mountain lion attacks on humans are extremely rare, although they do occur.”

 They advised pet owners to keep their pets indoors and stay alert when outdoors.
 If you encounter a mountain lion while walking your pet, you should keep the animal close, grow tall, make noise and not run, the park service said.